 Email communication is commonly used despite its lack of privacy protection.
 An email message is like a postcard in that anyone who gets access to it can read it.
 The moment you send an email, you can no longer control it.
 It can be shared on social media or forwarded to others.
-If it is incriminating, it can be used in a court of law as evidence against you, many countries allow the use of emails as evidence.
+Email can even be used as evidence in some countries.

-- Cease from sending sensitive information by email.
+- Cease from sending sensitive information by email altogether.

-- Limit access of your work computer from your colleagues.
+- Limit work colleagues’ access to your work computer.

 Proper Disposal of Devices

-Mobile devices store plenty of information about you - more than you can probably imagine - and when you just throw it away, you expose your data to hackers.
-Disposing of the device may include giving it to a relative or friend.
+Mobile devices store quite a bit of information about you, and when you just throw it away, you expose your data to hackers.
+Note that disposing of the device can also include giving it to a relative or friend.

-- Back up all the data as you may need some of it later.
+- Back up all the data because you may need some of it later.

-- Erase all information in it; erasing the data means it is not recoverable, versus data that is deleted - deleted info can still be recovered using tools available online.
+- Erase all information in the device.
+(Erasing the data means it is not recoverable, as opposed to deleted data, which can still be recovered.)

-- The best way to clear everything is to use the 'factory reset' function on your device which leaves it in the same condition as it was when the device was new.
+- The best way to clear everything is to use the “factory reset” function on your device, which leaves it in the same condition as when the device was new.

 Passwords are supposed to ensure digital safety.
-However, despite the best efforts made by consumers, many hackers still find a way around them and access the information we regard as private.
+However, despite our best efforts, hackers still find a way around them and access our private information.
 Weak passwords are easily targeted and offer hackers a huge opportunity.
-Using strong passwords is the best way to protect your information.
-The strength of a password is enhanced by the combination of different characters, caps, letters and numbers, making it difficult to guess, but long passwords can offer challenges as they are hard to remember.
+Using strong passwords is the best way to protect yourself.

-- Change your phrase or password after using it on a different device than your normal access point.
+- Change your password after using it on a different device than your normal access point.

 - Change your passwords regularly.

-- Memorize the passwords or passphrases instead of writing them down.
+- Memorize passwords and never write them down.